SepidehKhalafi/AAK/README.md

 Online monitoring

-in this pipeline data is collected from three different sources:
+in this pipeline, data is collected from three different sources:
   * CSV files
   * Real-time activity logs through API
   * Loading datasets from repositories